 Put a bunch of paddlers in a room together and the canoe vs kayak argument will keep them entertained for hours.
-But if you’re not familiar with the difference, and trying to find out which you should get into, then it can be super confusing to get your head around.
+But if you’re trying to decide which to try and you’re not familiar with the difference, it can be super confusing to get your head around.

 Canoe vs kayak: what’s the difference?